BestiVictory/VGA-Bench/README.md

 Participants generate videos with their own models using the four official prompt suites, prepare the required videos and CSV mappings under `test/`, and run a single shell script to perform input validation, three evaluation tasks, score aggregation, and optional email notification.

+The public VGA-Bench dataset and annotations are available on Hugging Face: **[BestiVictoryLab/VGA-Bench](https://huggingface.co/datasets/BestiVictoryLab/VGA-Bench)**.

 > This repository contains the evaluation pipeline only.
 It does not include a candidate text-to-video generation model.
 Participants must generate their own videos and prepare the contents of the `test/` directory.

 ## 1. About VGA-Bench and VGA-BenchV2